STV News: Cutbacks

 On 16 May 2018, STV announced 59 redundancies, including 34 from its news division.
 STV2 ceased broadcasting at the end of June 2018, marking the end of STV News Tonight and the station's national news service.

 On STV itself, the Edinburgh-based edition of STV News at Six was axed and replaced with shorter opt-outs within a Central Scotland programme, co-anchored from the Glasgow and Edinburgh studios.
 STV North's regional news services were not affected, although nine jobs – three journalists and six technical posts – were lost at the company's Aberdeen studios.

 NUJ members at STV voted in favour of strike action against the job cuts, although the union decided against immediate action after the company ruled out compulsory redundancies.

 The last edition of STV News Tonight aired on Friday 29 June 2018, followed by the final East edition of STV News at Six on Friday 7 September 2018.

-Further changes in October 2024 saw the Central Scotland programme revert to a single-anchor format from Glasgow and the closure of the Edinburgh studio, with the East opt-outs now pre-recorded.
+Further changes in October 2024 saw the Central Scotland programme revert to a single-anchor format from Glasgow and the closure of the Edinburgh studio, with the East opt-outs pre-recorded.
 The North edition follows a similar pattern with the Tayside opt-out now pre-recorded from Aberdeen, following the end of studio production in Dundee.

-On 25 September 2025, STV announced it would seek permission from OFCOM to merge its two regional news services and axe its sub-regional opt-outs.
+On 25 September 2025, STV announced it would seek permission from Ofcom to merge its two regional news services and axe its sub-regional opt-outs.
 Subject to regulatory approval, separate news programmes for the North and Central areas would be replaced with a pan-regional programme covering both STV licence areas from Glasgow, with the Aberdeen studios closing.
-According to chief executive Rufus Radcliffe, the company is also seeking to end its sub-regional opt outs for Tayside and Edinburgh.
+According to chief executive Rufus Radcliffe, the company was also seeking to end its sub-regional opt outs for Tayside and Edinburgh.
+The plan was approved by Ofcom in June 2026.

+The sub-regional service ended in June 2026 with the final separate editions of STV News at Six airing on Friday 10 July 2026.
+Weekday bulletins are now merged across the North and Central regions and presented from Glasgow with separate 8-minute opt-outs during the 6pm programme.